 There are many possible causes for heavy bleeding:

-- Bleeding Disorders: Bleeding disorders that stop blood from clotting can cause heavy menstrual bleeding.
+- Bleeding Disorders.
+Bleeding disorders that reduce blood clotting can cause heavy menstrual bleeding.
 Most of these disorders have a genetic basis.
 Von Willebrand disease is the most common of these bleeding disorders.

 Fibroid tumors may not need to be removed if they are not causing pain, bleeding excessively, or growing rapidly.

-Causes of Amenorrhea and Oligomenorrhea (Absent or Light Periods)
+Causes of Amenorrhea and Oligomenorrhea (Absent or Infrequent Periods)

 Normal causes of skipped or irregular periods include pregnancy, breastfeeding, hormonal contraception, and perimenopause.
 Skipped periods are also common during adolescence, when it may take a while before ovulation occurs regularly.
 Consistently absent periods may be due to the following factors:

-- Hormonal Changes and Puberty: Oligomenorrhea (light or infrequent menstruation) is commonly experienced by girls who are just beginning to have their periods.
+- Hormonal Changes and Puberty.
+Oligomenorrhea (infrequent menstruation) is commonly experienced by girls who are just beginning to have their periods.

 - Stress.
 Physical and emotional stress may block the release of luteinizing hormone, causing temporary amenorrhea.